 I am, however, a lazy cooker.
 So I usually opt for ways to make life easier and sometimes that means buying ridiculous products.

 Like, for example, this Dash automatic hard-boiled egg maker.
-I know how to make hard-boiled eggs the old fashioned way (more on that below).
+I know how to make hard-boiled eggs the old-fashioned way (more on that below).
 But this stupid little thing just makes perfect hard-boiled eggs every time!
-It’s one of my most-used cooking tools.
+It is one of my most-used cooking tools.